Singer & radio personality Dennis Day is born Owen Patrick Eugene McNulty in

 and designed layouts for Pinocchio, Dumbo, Bambi, and "The Rite of Spring" segment for Fantasia.
 He left

-Disney in 1941 (during the strike) and shortly thereafter become a founder of UPA (United Productions of
+Disney in 1941 (during the strike) and shortly thereafter became a founder of UPA (United Productions of

 Disney's Pinocchio is generally released in the U.K.